Scammers are always on the lookout for on a new angle to try and scam you. So it pays to be one step ahead and to keep your wits about you.

 Protect Yourself Tips: HMRC will never use email to tell you about a rebate or to ask for personal details.

 It’s a good idea to never click email links but to go to the web address you know.
-If in doubt, check with the organisation first.
+If in doubt, check with the organization first.
 And the old but very true rule – if it seems to good to be true it normally is.